-3) Connecting the campus to its urban environment and local community, in the spirit of the campus' commitment to civic engagement, we will strive to collaborate with other Indianapolis partners such as Keep Indianapolis Beautiful, Reconnecting to Our Waterways, Indiana Urban Forest Council, Indianapolis Downtown, Inc., and our "peninsula neighbors" including IU Health, Eskanazi (formerly Wishard) Hospital, the Indianapolis VA Medical Center, White River State Park, Indiana State Museum, the Indianapolis Zoo, and National Institute for Fitness and Support.
+- 3) Connecting the campus to its urban environment and local community, in the spirit of the campus' commitment to civic engagement, we will strive to collaborate with other Indianapolis partners such as Keep Indianapolis Beautiful, Reconnecting to Our Waterways, Indiana Urban Forest Council, Indianapolis Downtown, Inc., and our "peninsula neighbors" including IU Health, Eskenazi Health, the Indianapolis VA Medical Center, White River State Park, Indiana State Museum, the Indianapolis Zoo, the NCAA, and the National Institute for Fitness and Support.
+We also participate in an Indianapolis Higher Education Sustainability Roundtable that includes; IUPUI, Butler University, Marian University, Ivy Tech, Franklin College, UIndy, and Martin University we are coordinating with the Indiana Sports Corporation, the NCAA and KIB, for each campus to participate in a tree planting opportunity on our respective campuses during the 2015 NCAA Men's Basketball Championships to be held in Indianapolis. - 4) IUPUI has been promoting the importance of pollinators within Indianapolis.
+A beekeeping course was held on campus to teach participants about bees and their role in the ecosystem.
+A write-up of the event can be found below: